Member Login | Sign Up

 As of 2022, only 27 men and 28 women have held the No. 1 ranking, and the International Tennis Hall of Fame has only inducted 262 individuals, highlighting how rare and exceptional these achievements are.

-Over the years, several Australian tennis players have found their way into the spotlight, achieving one of these feats.
+Over the years, several Aussies have found their way into the spotlight, achieving one of these feats.

 No. 1s

-Here’s a complete list of all the Australian tennis players who have achieved a No. 1 singles ranking in tennis.
+Here’s a complete list of all the Australians who have achieved a No. 1 singles ranking in tennis.
 Ashleigh Barty is the most recent player from the country to earn the top spot.

 Male